ruanzx/devcontainer-templates/README.md

 ./scripts/publish.sh
 ```

+Options:
+- `./scripts/publish.sh --public` - Publish with guidance to make packages public
+- `./scripts/publish.sh --private` - Publish as private (default)

 This will:
 - Authenticate with GitHub Container Registry
 - Build and push individual features with tool version tags
 - Tag each feature as `<feature>:<tool-version>` and `<feature>:latest`
+- Provide guidance for making packages public (when using `--public`)

 ## Project Structure